aliyahgood/portfolio/King County Airbnb Market Analysis/README.md

 ## Insights and Recommendations

 ## Future Improvements
-To expand on this project, I would look more into market demand dynamics and include this alongside competition to give more informed advice on where one should invest for maximum profit.
+To expand this project, I would analyze market demand dynamics alongside competition to provide a more comprehensive investment strategy.
+Incorporating factors like occupancy rates, seasonal trends, and competitor pricing would offer deeper insights into the most profitable and sustainable investment opportunities.